christiansib/EK-Stack/README.md

 ##### Field indexing

-For ES being able to search the JSON message fields correctly, it has to be analyzed.
+For ES being able to search the JSON message fields correctly, the message fields have to be analyzed.
 Go to the Kibana webinterface and click `Management`, then `Index patterns`.
 Select the `logstash-*` index and then hit the orange `refresh` button.
 This makes ES index all fields that are unknown to it (eg. if you have a new log file you want to start viszualizing).